 These forms of deception are dangerous because many will follow through with the scams intended action when tricked into thinking they are familiar with the sender.

 Every email contains a “receipt” of where it came from.
 Although these headers can be altered, they can help catch spoofed messages.
 Within the email header you can find the sender’s address as well as confirm that the reply-to and return-path addresses are the same.
 If not, that indicates that the email is coming from someone other than who they claim to be.

 When an email appears out of the ordinary, no matter how authentic the sender looks, the best solution is to use caution.
 Before responding or taking action, contact the implied sender via a new channel of communication.
 A call, text, or email sent to their address that is saved in your address book can save you from a potential attack.
 Never reply to a questionable email.

 Implement Additional Email Control Tools

 Email management tools can help filter through suspected email threats and help protect against unsafe links and attachments.
 There are many customizable options to fit each business’s needs without delaying important messages or disrupting communication.
-It is important that businesses take action and implement email security tools so they are not relying 100% on employee’s judgement.
+It is important that businesses take action and implement email security tools so they are not relying 100% on employee’s judgment.
 Spam filters can give businesses peace of mind as an added layer of protection.

 Educate Employees on email caution & reporting suspicious content.